OFA-Sys/OFA/README.md

     ```
     79_1    237367  A woman in a white blouse holding a glass of wine.
 230.79,121.75,423.66,463.06 9j/4AAQ...1pAz/9k=
     ```
-2. **Finetuning**: Unlike the original paper, we finetune OFA with a droppath rate of 0.2, and found that training with this rate can achieve better results.
+2. **Finetuning**: Unlike the original paper, we finetune OFA with a drop-path rate of 0.2, and found that training with this hyper-parameter achieves better results.
 We will update the reported results of the paper later.
     ```bash
     cd run_scripts/refcoco
     nohup sh train_refcoco.sh > train_refcoco.out &  # finetune for refcoco
     nohup sh train_refcocoplus.sh > train_refcocoplus.out &  # finetune for refcoco+
     nohup sh train_refcocog.sh > train_refcocog.out &  # finetune for refcocog
     ```
-3. Inference
+3. **Inference**
     ```bash
     cd run_scripts/refcoco ; sh evaluate_refcoco.sh  # inference & evaluate for refcoco/refcoco+/refcocog
     ```